-The carrying value of the reporting unit, including goodwill, is compared with the estimated fair value of the reporting unit as determined utilizing a combination of the income and market approaches.
-The income approach, which involves significant unobservable inputs (Level 3 inputs), is based on projected debt-free cash flow which is discounted to the present value using discount rates that consider the timing and risk of the cash flows.
-The market approach is based on the guideline public company method, which uses market multiples to value our reporting units.
-The Company weights the income and market approaches in a manner considering the risks of the underlying cash flows.
-The key assumptions used in estimating the fair value of the Company's reporting units utilizing the income approach include management's best estimate of revenue, EBITDA margin, and discount rate.
+The carrying value of the reporting unit, including goodwill, is compared with the estimated fair value of the reporting unit as determined utilizing a combination of the income, market and/or cost approaches.
+The income approach, which is a level 3 fair value measurement, is based on projected debt-free cash flow estimates which are discounted to the present value using discount rates that consider the timing and risk of those cash flows.
+The market approach is based on the guideline public company method, which uses market multiples to value our reporting units as applicable.
+The cost approach is based on the net aggregate value of the reporting unit's underlying assets.
+We weight the approaches in a manner considering the risks of the underlying cash flows.
+The key assumptions used in estimating the fair value of our reporting units utilizing the income approach include management's best estimate of revenue, earnings before interest, taxes, depreciation and amortization ("EBITDA") margin, and discount rate.
+The key assumptions used in estimating the fair value of our reporting units utilizing the market approach include revenue multiples, and EBITDA multiples.
 Accordingly, a change in market conditions or other factors could have a material effect on the estimated values.
 There are inherent uncertainties related to the assumptions used and to management's application of these assumptions.

-We performed our annual impairment testing at September 1, 2023.
-The results of the testing indicated that the fair value exceeded the carrying value of our reporting units which contained goodwill.
-As such, no impairment charge was recorded during the fiscal year ended September 30, 2023.
+We performed our annual impairment testing at September 1, 2024.
+The results of the testing indicated that the carrying value of a reporting unit within Water Management Solutions exceeded the fair value primarily due to lower forecasted revenues and profitability based on a change in the forecasted product portfolio.
+Such change occurred in the fourth quarter of 2024.
+As a result, we recognized an impairment charge of \$16.3 million during the fiscal year ended September 30, 2024.